 This weekend a cold from blasted through Austin.
 My Northern friends and relatives laugh at how a little cold weather completely shuts down the South.
 But temperature swings in Austin can be extreme and winter is a temperature roller coaster here.
 It can be 80° at lunch and 40° an hour later.

 This weekend was like that.
 It was 70° and then the wind picked up.
 You could feel the temperature dropping fast.
 I love soup on a cold day and there’s nothing better when you’re sick.
 This Thanksgiving I boiled our turkey carcass for stock.
-I had 2 large ziplock bags of stock just waiting to be made into soup.
+There were 2 large ziplock bags of stock sitting in my freezer just waiting to be made into soup.

 My kids aren’t fond of vegetables so when I make this for them, I leave out the corn and zucchini.
 You can also easily substitute other vegetables or poultry.
 I used turkey for this version instead of the chicken thighs in the recipe.
 You can even substitute peppers.
 When I was in Cambodia, I couldn’t find jalapeño peppers so I used local ones.